DodgeHo/VMD_cpp/README.md

 If you are looking for document to describe Variational mode decomposition, please turn to the original paper [Variational Mode Decomposition](https://ieeexplore.ieee.org/document/6655981).
 You can also find the MATLAB codes here.

-Updated 2022-06-23: This VMD runs too slow.
-I tried to use OpenMP to make Eigen in parallel computing, but it couldn't work.
-Need to find another way in future.
+Updated 2023-11-13: This VMD runs too slow.
+I tried to use OpenMP again and again to make Eigen in parallel computing, but it still didn't work.
+So I did what I can, to make everything as fast as possible in Eigen.
+Hopefully this is good enough for someone using it.